-- What will happen to your speed when you go up a hill?
+- What will happen to your speed as you go up a hill?

-- What type of energy do you gain as you go up?
+- What type of energy do you gain as you’re going up a hill?

-- Why do you think that's the case?
+- Why do you think this is the case?

-- Have your students build a smart bike that can record its motor's power consumption and the angle of a slope.
-They can create their own models, or follow the building instructions in the app to build the Smart Bike model.
+- Have your pupils build a smart bike that can record its motor's power consumption and the angle of a slope.
+They can create their own models or follow the building instructions in the app to build the Smart Bike model.

-- Ask your students to try out their models on a flat surface using the suggested program in the SPIKE App.
+- Ask your pupils to try out their models on a flat surface using the program suggested in the SPIKE App.